-As many of us are winding down the school year, it is encouraged to continue reading stories and picture books to our children throughout the summer season.
-This is especially important for the preschool and kindergarten aged students, so the Oak Meadow teachers teamed up and shared some of their favorite books for this age level:
+No matter where your student is in their homeschooling year, reading books together is a wonderful way to supplement children’s learning and engage their imagination.
+This is especially important for the preschool and kindergarten aged students, so the Oak Meadow teachers teamed up and shared some of their favorite books for kindergarten:

 Tasha Tudor wrote some sweet animal stories.